Mayor's Office of Consumer Information (MOCI)

 Identity theft should not be ignored.
 It is a topic we must talk about, as it's not going away anytime soon.
 Identity theft does not discriminate, and can affect anyone from a child to someone who has deceased.
 Harsh words, I know, but these are the facts!

-I recently learned that consumers can now place a "freeze" on their credit files online.
-A credit freeze is a seal on your credit file (a layer of security) which prevents anyone who has access to your personal information to open a new line of credit.
+Consumers can now place a "freeze" on their credit files online.
+A credit freeze is a seal on the credit file (a layer of security) which prevents anyone who has access to your personal information to open a new line of credit.
 The freeze can be placed for free if you're a victim of identity theft, or for a small fee ($5-$10) if you're not.

 CHILD IDENTITY THEFT